 Why Living Liver Donation?

 Enter living donation.
 The special characteristics of the human liver make living donation unique.
-While each of us has only one liver, it is a large, segmented organ that regenerates, allowing a surgeon to remove a portion yet have both the recipient and donor with complete livers within a matter of a few months.
+While each of us has only one liver, it is a large, segmented organ that regenerates, allowing a surgeon to remove a portion yet have both the recipient and donor with larger livers within a matter of a few months.

 - The waiting time for a transplant recipient can be significantly reduced.